 4 Divide between the muffin cases.
 Bake for 20–25 minutes, or until risen and golden.
 Allow to cool slightly before turning out of the tin and serving with the curd.

-STEFFI KNOWLES-DELLNER is the author of Lagom: The Swedish Art of Eating Harmoniously.
-She is also a food stylist and contributor to The Guardian.
+STEFFI KNOWLES-DELLNER is a food stylist and the author of Lagom: The Swedish Art of Eating Harmoniously.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.